Muhammad-Faran/Lynk-Coding-Assignment/README.md

 Your application should now be accessible at http://localhost:8000.
 Feel free to explore and test the functionality.

 You can get login credentials from USerSeeder.

+P.S:
+You can view App\Console\Commands\UpdateOverdueTransactions, which can be scheduled overnight to change the status of overdue transactions.
+VAT was just needed to show in requirement, the logic if known was it on daily basis, then could have been applied in this Command.